IrisChase/reprodyne/README.md

         return 0;
     }

-It is customary to name the file ".rep", but is not required, Reprodyne is able to recognize one of it's own.
+**NOTE:** The file extension is somewhat arbitrary, Reprodyne is able to recognize one of it's own.

+---

 Then to execute the test: